-Canada is one of the top destinations to move to in 2021.
-According to HSBC’s global Expat Explorer report, Canada was rated the third-best country in the world to live in, in 2021 among expats, and also second for being one of the most welcoming countries globally.
+Canada is one of the top destinations to move to in 2023.
+According to HSBC’s global Expat Explorer report, Canada was rated the third-best country in the world to live in among expats, and also second for being one of the most welcoming countries globally.

 Although many people who have moved abroad to work in Canada have some form of post-secondary education or qualification, it is not a must.
 In fact, Canada’s immigration system has various visa options for those who have a secondary qualification of high school diploma!

 Want to work in Canada but don’t have a degree?
 Find out how to get a Canada work visa with just a high school diploma!

 How to Apply for a Canada Work Visa

 Applying for an immigration visa is a long and complicated task regardless of the country that your application is submitted to.
 Canada, with its added emphasis on securing the safety and property of its citizens, has an even more rigorous immigration visa application process than other prime immigration destinations

 The Canada Work Visa allows individuals who were for various reasons unable to obtain permanent residency in Canada be able to move and work in Canada for a specified period of time.